 ...and others that are important in your context

-The more colorful mixed the clusters are, the more this indicates that your work has a strong potential for competency development.
+The more colorful mixed the clusters are, the more this indicates that your work addresses many transversal competences.

 - What is suprising?

-- What is confirming you in your self-perception and own analysis?
+- What is confirming you in your self-perception and prior analysis?

 - What aspects need further exploration?

 After this collection and clustering a more precise step might follow.
-The identified clusters can be analyzed by using the key competency model we introduced with Competendo.
-Distinguish between knowledge, methodological skills, social and personal skills: *
+The identified clusters can be analyzed by using the key competence model.
+Distinguish between knowledge, methodological skills, social and personal skills:

-The task can also be a starting point for a concise description of learners' competency development, in example for certificates:
+The task can also be a starting point for a concise description of learners' competence development, in example for certificates:

-This task helps organizations and projects intending to have an impact on behavior and behavioral change of citizens to identify the potential of looking on their activities with the perspektive of competency orientation.
-It helps them also to adapt their curricula and programs to the needs of learners.
+This task can help organizations and projects to learn how people learn in their organisations and through them.
+It can help them also to adapt their curricula and programs more to the needs of learners.